Fishing in Seattle:<br>2026 Calendar & Fishing Seasons

 November Fishing in Seattle

-In November, we generally target mostly chum salmon in the beginning of the month, with some coho salmon mixed in.
-November is a great month to get out and do some winter crabbing along with a fishing charter as winter crabbing generally reopens in November as well.
-The winter crabs taste better than the ones we catch in the summer as the water is cooler and the meat of the crab is generally firmer.
-As November rolls on, we target blackmouth salmon down in the South Sound and generally there’s a good mix between chum salmon and blackmouth down there in November and going into December.
+November is a great month to get out and do some winter crabbing combined with a fishing charter.
+In November, we generally target chum salmon at the beginning of the month, with some coho salmon mixed in.
+As the month rolls on, we target blackmouth salmon down in the South Sound, and usually, there’s a good mix between chum salmon and blackmouth down there in November and going into December.

 December Fishing in Seattle

-The fishing generally slows down a bit in December, but the crabbing is very strong most years.
-Seattle and Tacoma winter crabbing is great around the holidays and a good opportunity to get a delicious addition to your holiday dinner.
-In some years, December offers the opportunity of catching some squid as well!
+The fishing generally slows down a bit in December, but winter Blackmouth fishing can still be great, and the crabbing is very strong most yearsa good opportunity to get a delicious addition to your holiday dinner!

 Book a Fishing Trip in Seattle